 On one hand, the UBS and Art Basel survey confirms that Chinese mainland HNW collectors are the biggest spenders globally, allocating around $2.2 million per year to art and antiques and roughly 20% of their wealth to art overall.
 High-net-worth women in China are spending more than twice as much as men on art, giving them outsized influence on which artists rise and which galleries thrive.

-That doesn’t mean there are no legitimate opportunities in Chinese contemporary art or that all prices are unjustified.
-But it does mean investors need to distinguish clearly between spending $2.2 million annually because you have the wealth and want to participate in a cultural moment versus paying prices that are justified by institutional validation, transparent price discovery, and durable cultural significance that will survive shifts in fashion and capital availability.
+That doesn’t mean legitimate opportunities don’t exist in Chinese contemporary art or that all prices are unjustified.
+But it does mean you need to distinguish clearly between spending $2.2 million annually because you have the wealth and want to participate in a cultural moment versus paying prices that are justified by institutional validation, transparent price discovery, and durable cultural significance that will survive shifts in fashion and capital availability.
+Those are two very different decisions with very different risk profiles.

-Until the latter catches up with the former, which may take decades if it happens at all, a correction in significant parts of the market isn’t a risk scenario to be hedged against.
-It’s the logical end point of a market where prices have run well ahead of the foundations meant to support them, driven by abundant capital chasing limited supply without the institutional discipline that normally prevents such disconnects from persisting.
+Until the latter catches up with the former, which may take decades if it happens at all, a correction in significant parts of this market isn’t a risk scenario to hedge against.
+It’s the logical endpoint of a market where prices have run well ahead of the foundations meant to support them, driven by abundant capital chasing limited supply without the institutional discipline that normally prevents such disconnects from persisting.
+Bloomberg’s ongoing art market coverage tracks exactly these kinds of valuation dislocations as they play out in real time.